Bytecode-Magnum/Salary_Data_ExploratoryDataAnalysis/README.md

 ### [Data Processing](https://github.com/Bytecode-Magnum/Salary_Data_ExploratoryDataAnalysis/blob/main/Salary_dataset.ipynb)

 ## Data Visualization:

 Data visualization played a crucial role in this project as it helped present complex findings in a more accessible manner.
 I utilized various visualization techniques, such as bar charts, histograms, scatter plots, and box plots, to showcase different aspects of the data.
+Plotly.express is used for data analysis, but github dont render dynamic plots,so below is link for nbviewer.
  [Data visulization](https://nbviewer.org/github/Bytecode-Magnum/Salary_Data_ExploratoryDataAnalysis/blob/main/Sales_dataset_Data_Visualization.ipynb)

 ## Libraries: